-24 Are the resolutions issued by a labour court or board final?
+22 Are the resolutions issued by a labour court or board final?
 What are the remedies available for the parties?

 Appeals may only be filed against interlocutory sentences putting an end to a lawsuit or making it impossible to continue, concerning protective measures.
 However, as a general rule, the only possible remedy against a final sentence in labour matters is the Appeal for Annulment, if there are any of the grounds for it listed in question 25 below.

-Only in very exceptional cases may the remedy of unification of jurisprudence before the Supreme Court be used, for example if there are grounds such as the one listed in question 25.
+Only in very exceptional cases may the remedy of unification of jurisprudence before the Supreme Court be used, for example, if there are grounds such as the one listed in question 23.

-25 What are the grounds for challenging an award and what is the period of time a party has to challenge that award?
+23 What are the grounds for challenging an award and what is the period of time a party has to challenge that award?

 In the case of final decisions, the only remedy available is the appeal for annulment, if during the process or in the final decision Constitutional rights or guarantees have been infringed, or if the decision has been issued infringing a law which significantly influences the ruling on the case.
-The deadline for filing the appeal is 10 days.
+The deadline for filing this Appeal for Annulment is 10 days.
 Exceptionally, an appeal of unification of jurisprudence may be filed before the Supreme Court if there are different interpretations of the Courts of Justice regarding the subject matter of the trial.
 The deadline for filing this appeal is 15 days.

-26 If a party files a lawsuit in violation of an agreement to arbitrate, will a petition by the defendant to remit the lawsuit to arbitration be granted by the labour courts or boards in normal circumstances or is the right to sue unwaivable?
+24 If a party files a lawsuit in violation of an agreement to arbitrate, will a petition by the defendant to remit the lawsuit to arbitration be granted by the labour courts or boards in normal circumstances or is the right to sue not waivable?
 If so, will that petition be treated as a threshold matter or will it be rolled into the merits of the litigation such that the defendant will also need to defend the merits of the lawsuit in court?

-As explained before, private arbitration is not accepted by Chilean labour law, hence labour courts will not accept suit where these kind of requests are being claimed.
+As explained before, private arbitration is not accepted by Chilean labour law, hence labour courts will not accept suit where these kinds of requests are being claimed.
+Also, according to article 5, paragraph 2 of the Labour Code, labour rights cannot be waived as long as the labour relation is in force.

-27 Does the law provide that post-award interest accrues on an unpaid award?
+25 Does the law provide that post-award interest accrues on an unpaid award?